harshit-sharma-gits/calculator-decoders/README.md

 # Calculator Application

 A simple Calculator application made using HTML, CSS, JavaScript.
+And it is hosted at [bit.ly/DecodersCalculator](https://bit.ly/DecodersCalculator)

 Made with the intention of guiding beginner contributors towards open source, this respositoy is going to be maintained by: [Harshit Sharma](https://github.com/harshit-sharma-gits) and [Barmendu Chakraborty](https://github.com/BarmenduC)